 Transmission Need.
 If any changes are proposed by the Board, the revised report shall be returned to the Management Committee for comment.
-The Board shall not make a final determination on a revised report until it has reviewed the Management Committee comments.
+The Board shall not make a final determination on a revised report until it has reviewed the Management Committee comments, including comments regarding the Market Monitoring Unit's evaluation.
 Upon approval by the Board, the ISO shall issue the report to the marketplace by posting it on its website.
+If the ISO Board determines not to select a transmission project under this Section 31.4.10.2, the Board shall state the reasons for its determination.